-- · Ensure tanks are drained immediately after use - Check the water heating device after the baptism to ensure it has been turned off - Lock doors between the church common areas and baptismal tank to prevent children from playing unsupervised in the baptismal tank area.
+- Ensure the tank is drained immediately after use. - Check the water heating device after the baptism to ensure it has been turned off. - Lock doors between the church common areas and baptismal tank to prevent children from playing unsupervised in the baptismal tank area.